Training and development

 Many have remained with us and are now contributing to the success of our PNG LNG production operations.
 The benefits of our training programs are also showing broader benefits with workers transferring their new-found skills to jobs with other Papua New Guinea businesses.

-Today, our production workforce stands at almost 2,400 with Papua New Guineans making up over 80 percent of that workforce.
+Today, our workforce stands at more than 2,700 with Papua New Guineans making up 91 percent of that workforce.

 We continue to provide many thousands of hours of training every year because we know training provides an opportunity to build skills and knowledge and expose workers to new challenges and working environments.